The Best Rock Performances At The GRAMMYs

-Ah, Grammy season, that time of the year when the mainstream media pulls rock and metal in for a clumsy, uncomfortable hug.
-This year’s 60th Grammy Awards looks to be no different, with the headbanger-relevant categories offering us the usual strange cross-sampling of daring newcomers and bands who should have won the award years ago.
+Ah, GRAMMY season, that time of the year when the mainstream media pulls rock and metal in for a clumsy, uncomfortable hug.
+This year’s 62 GRAMMY Awards looks to be no different, with the headbanger-relevant categories offering us the usual strange cross-sampling of daring newcomers and bands who should have won the award years ago.

 Metallica Performing One In 1989

 Imagine Ariana Grande got up there and sang about a landmine blowing her legs off.
 These days we think of Metallica as a radio rock behemoth, but in 1989 they were the thoughtful kings of thrash metal.
 That the Academy allowed the band to play their hit single about someone losing their limbs, eyes, hearing, and ability to speech is a testament to how huge the underground’s favorite band had become (and the metal fanbase) had become by the end of the ‘80s.

 Ten years after winning their first GRAMMY, Green Day destroyed the show with a massive performance of the title track from their second music-defining album.
 Something about the kings of slacker culture from the music industry’s heyday returning to the GRAMMYs to usher in the new age of indie music in shirts and ties is both ironic and awesome.
 This is one of those performances that makes you wish you’d been there.

 The GRAMMYs must love a band like the Foo Fighters – their songs kick ass, they’re unafraid of a huge venue, and their live shows are electrifying.
 The band’s 2008 performance alongside violinist Ann Marie Calhoun displays this perfectly, with The Pretender blowing the audience out of their seats.
 On the one night a year where rock music is supposed to be important, the Foos reminded everyone that it should also be fun as hell.